swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

     /// The captured value. `nil` for no-capture. public var value: Any?  { get }

+    /// The name of this capture, if it has one, otherwise `nil`. public var name: String?
   }

   // Trivial collection conformance requirements